 Costs for solar and wind energy production have declined dramatically over the last decade and more significant reductions are expected.
 These cost reductions make solar and wind a primary source for replacing carbon generating sources, meeting increased demand, and replacing the annual energy production from the LSRD.
-Figure 12 shows the current (2021) and levelized projected cost of energy, in dollars per megawatthour, across the major clean energy sources, including offshore wind, onshore wind, solar, and solar plus battery, from 2021 to 2030.78
+Figure 16 shows the current (2021) and levelized projected cost of energy, in dollars per megawatt-hour, across the major clean energy sources, including offshore wind, onshore wind, solar, and solar plus battery, from 2021 to 2030.
+118

-Figure 12: Current (2021) and projected cost of renewable generation resources in estimated dollars per MW hour from 2021 to 2030.
+Figure 16: Current (2021) and projected cost of renewable generation resources in estimated dollars per MW hour from 2021 to 2030.
+118

 To meet future regional power needs the NWPCC projects that by 2040 over 350,000 MW of renewables will need to be developed across the larger Western Interconnection, which extends from British Columbia, Canada down to Baja, Mexico and includes all states west of the Rocky Mountains as well as some parts of Texas.
-The Pacific Northwest region is interconnected within this broader system and the council projects that 35,000 MW of renewables will need to be developed locally.
-Because of the high projected increase in renewables and due to the intermittent nature of renewable sources and the expected low cost for constructing these resources, it is assumed that

-"overbuilding" the system to meet peaking capacity needs will be less costly than alternative sources of capacity that have direct greenhouse gas emissions.
-Currently there is a total of 270,000 MW of nameplate generation installed across the Western Interconnection, almost four times larger than the smaller Pacific Northwest system that has 63,000 MW of nameplate generation installed.
-Figure 13 shows the forecasted scale of new generation needed across the Western Interconnection and the projected sources to meet the need by 2040.
+The Pacific Northwest region is interconnected within this broader system and the NWPCC recommends that at least 3,500 MW of renewable resources be acquired by the local region by 2027, and projects the local region may need around 10,000 MW of renewable resources by 2040 under base conditions, and around 35,000 MW by 2040 under a partial decarbonization scenario.
+Because of the high projected increase in renewables and due to the intermittent nature of renewable sources and the expected low cost for constructing these resources, it is assumed that "overbuilding" the system to meet peaking capacity needs will be less costly than alternative sources of capacity that have direct greenhouse gas emissions.119 Currently there is a total of 63,000 MW of nameplate generation installed in the Pacific Northwest Region, which is nearly a quarter of the entire 270,000 MW nameplate generation in the entire Western Interconnection.
+Figure 17 shows the forecasted scale of new generation needed across the Western Interconnection and the projected sources to meet the need by 2040.99

-Figure 13: Projected increases in renewable generation by sources for the West Coast Grid System between 2020 and 2040.60
+Figure 17: Projected increases in renewable generation by sources for the West Coast Grid System between 2020 and 2040.99